GH-International/ResourceExchange/README.md

 ![image](https://github.com/GH-International/ResourceExchange/assets/527590/50e6e833-bc1b-412e-b423-04e4d8b16141)

-*Note: it may take some time (30min-1 hour) for solution to be fully functional*
+*Note: it may take 30-60 minutes for solution to be fully functional*

 ## Configure the Solution